wfjm/w11/tools/oskit/doc/211bsd_ethernet.md

 account under with _ti_w11_ executes.
 This way only setting up _tap_ and _bridge_ require root access, but not subsequent usage.

-Two support scripts help in the setup
+Two support scripts help in the set up
 ```
     ip_create_br
 ```